 As of April 15, 2023, all new applications for solar energy will fall in to the NEM3 solar energy utility rate plan.
-Solar users under NEM3 will get compensated for about $0.08 / kWh for excess energy sent to the grid, instead of the previous average of $0.30/kWh under NEM2.
-These changes will extend the payback period for a solar investment from an average of six years to more than ten years.
+Solar users under NEM3 will get compensated for about $0.08 / kWh for excess energy sent to the grid, an adjusted lower amount than under NEM2.
+The payback period for a solar investment under NEM 3 is about 10 years.

 To maximize homeowner savings, we recommend that anyone who is considering installing a solar electric system, also install battery storage.
 With battery storage, a system owner can store excess energy to their batteries, and draw from the batteries when the solar stops working and utility grid rates are at peak.
 Instead of sending excess energy to the grid for $0.08/kWh, and buying energy at peak rates of $0.47/kWh or more, a homeowner generates, stores, and uses their own energy, maximizing savings.

 If I already have solar (NEM1 or NEM2), will the new rules (NEM3) affect me?

 The CPUC’s new rules will not affect NEM1 and NEM2 solar users until your lock-in period expires, unless you add more panels (more on that in the next section).